Concentrated Animal Feeding Operation General Permits

 • Fall 2026: Early draft permit language available for informal review and feedback

-• Spring 2027: Formal draft permit released for public comment, with public hearings
+• Spring 2027: Formal comment period on the draft permit and public hearing(s)

 What is a CAFO?